 Prices Are Holding Steady

-The average sale price was up slightly year over year, and the median price was unchanged.
-Year-to-date average and median prices also showed little change compared with the same period last year.
+The average sale price was down 0.9% year over year but up from April, and the median price was down 1.6% year over year but also up from April.
+Year-to-date average and median prices were slightly below the same period last year.

-That suggests the market is not seeing broad price acceleration, but it is also not showing a dramatic decline.
+That suggests the market is not seeing broad price acceleration, but it is also not showing a uniform decline.

 Inventory Is The Key Story